 Using a bar or sturdy table, pull your chest toward the bar while keeping body straight.
 Lower with control.

-Benefits: Builds back strength, improves posture, balances pushing movements, and strengthens grip.
+Benefits: Builds back strength, improves posture, balances pushing movements, and strengthens grip, which declines meaningfully in men over 40 as a marker of overall muscular health.

 Single-Leg Glute Bridges (60 seconds, alternating)